big-data-lab-team/OrpailleCC/README.md

 	std::cout << std::endl;
 }
 ```

+# How can I help?
+- Report issues and seek support in the Issues tab.
+- Write new examples or improve existing examples and share them with a pull request.
+- Submit ideas for future algorithms to integrate.
+- Submit pull request with algorithm implementation.
+- Submit pull request with additional test cases.

 # References
 - Schoellhammer, Tom and Greenstein, Ben and Osterweil, Eric and Wimbrow, Michael and Estrin, Deborah (2004), "Lightweight temporal compression of microclimate datasets"
 - Babcock, Brian and Datar, Mayur and Motwani, Rajeev (2002), "Sampling from a moving window over streaming data", Proceedings of the thirteenth annual Association for Computing Machinery-SIAM symposium on Discrete algorithms, pages 633--634